-Hattie has experience with clients across sectors, with her main expertise lying in supply chain management.
-She works in a number of areas, most recently covering remediation of human rights issues, responsible sourcing, circular economy strategy and modern slavery reporting.
+Hattie has experience with clients across sectors, with her main expertise lying in human rights, supply chains and strategy management.
+She works in a number of areas, most recently covering remediation of forced labour issues, responsible sourcing, circular economy strategy and modern slavery reporting.
 Before Carnstone, Hattie spent several years working in supply chain and logistics at a start-up fashion brand, reinforcing her commercial experience.
 Prior to that she was a junior sustainability consultant for a small ethical trade firm.
 Hattie has a BA in Geography from University College London.

 This report summarises the impact achieved by the Book Chain Project over the past 15 years.
 It traces the history of the Book Chain Project, from three separate tools to one collaborative project building better book supply chains; looks at our reach; outlines our work and impact across the three workstreams; describes our collaborations; and ends with a look at the future.